-In contrast to Eq.~(\ref{eq:g2symmetry}), the $g^{(2)}$-function now reaches it minimum $0$ when $\varphi-\varphi'=0$.
-Thus, the two photons in a twisted photon pair prefer to be anti-bunched compared to a regular un-twisted one.
+In contrast to Eq.~(\ref{eq:g2symmetry}), the $g^{(2)}$ function now reaches it minimum $0$ when $\varphi-\varphi'=0$.
+Thus, the two photons in a twisted photon pair tend to be antibunched compared to a regular untwisted pair.

-In Fig.~\ref{fig:coherence}, we contrast the $g^{(2)}$-function for twisted photon pairs with a symmetric spin state (the upper row) and with an anti-symmetric spin state (the low row).
+In Fig.~\ref{fig:coherence}, we contrast the $g^{(2)}$ function for twisted photon pairs with a symmetric spin state (the top row) and with an anti-symmetric spin state (the bottom row).
 We find that the two rows are precisely complementary to each other.
 Thus, the quantum statistics of twisted photon pairs are reversed when their spin state changes from symmetric to anti-symmetric.
 Here, we use two simple examples to show the influence of the photon spin on the quantum statistics of light.
-The SAF of entangled photon pairs generated via an SPDC process will be more complicated~\cite{Arnaut2000photonpair,Keller1997theory}.
+The SAF of entangled photon pairs generated via an spontaneous parametric down-conversion process will be more complicated~\cite{Arnaut2000photonpair,Keller1997theory}.
 However, we have revealed the essential feature of spin-dependent statistics in twisted photon pairs.

 In the upper two examples, the spin and spatial degrees freedom of the photon pairs are highly entangled.
 Thus, the photon-number-density and helicity-density correlations exhibit almost the same correlation behavior.
 However, the properties of these two correlations could be significantly different in more general cases, such as randomly polarized Fock-state photon pairs.
-Quantum correlation can still exist in photon-number density, but the helicity density will be completely uncorrelated.
+Quantum correlation can still exist in the photon-number density, but the helicity density will be completely uncorrelated.